YB-Yottabyte/Flashcards/README.md

 ## Notes

 The Flashcard Web App allows users to study using flashcards that display a question or an answer.
 Key challenges in this project included managing the card flipping logic, randomizing the order of the cards, and ensuring smooth transitions between the cards.
-The app now offers an engaging and interactive study tool for users to explore.
+The app now offers an interactive study tool for users to explore.

 ## License